 Research Track

-Our physician scientist training program has produced internationally recognized researchers and leaders in Pulmonary and Critical Care Medicine.
+Our physician scientist training program has produced internationally recognized researchers and leaders in Pulmonary and Critical Care Medicine and is supported by a well-established T32 training grant.
 Fellows receive training and mentoring to ask research questions, develop research plans, write successful grant applications, and produce high-quality scientific writing.
 With more than 70 faculty across four institutions and nationally recognized leaders throughout the University of Washington, fellows can choose from a tremendous breadth of research possibilities.
 The Division of Pulmonary, Critical Care & Sleep Medicine is committed to providing a fourth year of funding for all research-track fellows and nearly all third- and fourth-year fellows who apply are successful in gaining research funding.

 Research opportunities include: